vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 [*Are modules fast?*](https://bfgroup.github.io/cpp_tooling_stats/modules/modules_perf_D1441R1.html).

 Spoiler alert: No. Or, more accurately: It's subtle, but mostly *no*.
-The current module implementation used in that paper is extremely primitive, but is still a valuable benchmark to understand what modules may look like performance-wise.
+The current module implementation used in that paper is extremely primitive but is still a valuable benchmark to understand what modules may look like performance-wise.
 Expectedly, as hardware parallelism increases, headers' lead over modules becomes more and more pronounced.
 There is also a relationship